miyass/VHProgressBar/README.md

 # VHProgressBar
-The **VHProgressBar ** is vertical and horizontal animated progress bar.
+The **VHProgressBar** is vertical and horizontal animated progress bar.

 ## Installation

 ### Cocoapods:

-Add this code to your "Podfile"
+Add this code to your `Podfile`
 ```
 pod 'VHProgressBar', '~> 1.0'
 ```